bwagner77/docs-test/function/testing.md

 ## Best Practices

 - Use test-oriented development practices.
-- Use a shift-left continuous testing approach, and protect against regression.
+- Use a shift-left continuous testing approach.
 - Keep unit tests in a separate project from integration tests.
 - Name unit tests using the following naming convention: UnitOfWork_Scenario_ExpectedBehavior
-- Use the Arrange, Act, Assert (AAA) pattern.
+- Write unit tests using the Arrange, Act, Assert (AAA) pattern.
 - Avoid introducing dependencies into tests by following the [Explicit Dependencies Principle](https://deviq.com/principles/explicit-dependencies-principle) and using dependency injection.